StreetHawkSDK/ios/README.md

 ## Installation

 1. Install [CocoaPods](http://cocoapods.org).
-2. Add pod line into your Podfile.
+2. Add pod line into your Podfile and run "pod install".
 There are two ways:

 1) add whole StreetHawk iOS SDK.